 The COVID-19 pandemic has delayed and may continue to delay our regulatory and ethics approvals, recruitment of sites, and enrollment of patients for our Phase 2b/3 NAVIGATE trial despite a recent uptick in screening activities.
 Many investigational centers in the United States and Europe have experienced shut-downs, and while some have loosened or removed restrictions, there may be a risk of experiencing new shut-downs and restrictions.
 In some countries, shutdown orders have also affected the regulatory process to authorize study starts.
-Governments and medical facilities have focused their resources for battling the COVID-19 pandemic.
-For several reasons, the pandemic makes enrolling patients for the NAVIGATE trial more challenging, including because patients eligible for the NAVIGATE trial have liver cirrhosis and, as such, are at a greater health risk of complications from COVID-19.
+Governments and medical facilities focused their resources for battling the COVID-19 pandemic.
+For several reasons, the pandemic made enrolling patients for the NAVIGATE trial more challenging, including because patients eligible for the NAVIGATE trial have liver cirrhosis and, as such, are at a greater health risk of complications from COVID-19.
 It is also important to consider the safety of our candidate participants first, as cirrhotic patients with portal hypertension are immune compromised.
-We believe that as we continue to emerge from the COVID-19 pandemic, site recruitment and patient enrollment will accelerate and we have experienced increases in enrollment, particularly in the U.S. However, we have not seen the enrollment in Europe that we anticipated, and conditions there remain uncertain.
-Consequently, we have activated multiple sites in Latin America.
-At this time, although enrollment completion is targeted for June 30, 2022, it may require an additional quarter to complete.
+As we emerged from the COVID-19 pandemic, site recruitment and patient enrollment accelerated and we experienced increases in enrollment, particularly in the United States.
+However, we did not see the enrollment in Europe that we anticipated, and conditions there remain uncertain.
+Consequently, we activated multiple sites in Latin America.
+The final patient was randomized in February 2023, and we expect topline results from the IA in Fall of 2024.

-We have identified and activated approximately 138 clinical trial sites in 14 countries for the NAVIGATE trial.
+We have activated more than 150 clinical trial sites in 14 countries for the NAVIGATE trial.